 Types of Wastewater Treatment Plants

-For the betterment of the society, environment, and the future, wastewater treatment should be taken seriously.
+For the betterment of society, environment, and the future, wastewater treatment should be taken seriously.
 The outbreak of numerous waterborne diseases can be prevented by proper wastewater treatment.
 So, Wastewater treatment plants play a major role in keeping the environment clean and saving numerous lives.
 There are basically three types of Wastewater treatment plants:

 - Effluent Treatment Plants